loading...

-This statement is made on behalf of White Bear Capital, including its subsidiaries Blenheim Underwriting Limited, White Bear Managers Ltd, White Bear Corporate Services Ltd and White Bear Corporate Capital Limited, collectively referred to within this statement as “White Bear” pursuant to Section 54(1) of the Modern Slavery Act 2015 (the Act).
+This statement is made on behalf of White Bear Capital, including its subsidiaries Blenheim Underwriting Limited, Blenheim Partnerships Ltd, White Bear Corporate Services Ltd and White Bear Corporate Capital Limited, collectively referred to within this statement as “White Bear” pursuant to Section 54(1) of the Modern Slavery Act 2015 (the Act).

-This statement sets out the steps White Bear has taken to ensure that slavery and human trafficking is not taking place in any of its supply chains, or in any areas of its own business for the year ending 31 December 2024.
-White Bear has and will continue to have a zero-tolerance approach to slavery and human trafficking.
+This statement sets out the steps we have taken to ensure that slavery and human trafficking is not occurring in any of our supply chains, or in any arears of our business for the year ending 31 December 2025.
+We have and will continue to have a zero tolerance approach to slavery and human trafficking.

 Blenheim Underwriting Limited (BUL) is the Lloyd’s managing agent for Blenheim Syndicate 5886 and is authorised by the Prudential Regulation Authority (PRA) and regulated by the Financial Conduct Authority (FCA) and the PRA as well as Lloyd’s.

 Blenheim Partnerships Limited (BPL) is a UK insurance intermediary, authorised and regulated by the FCA in the UK, and authorised by the Guernsey Financial Services Commission as an Insurance Manager in Guernsey.
-WBM acts as Managing General Agent (MGA) for a number of (re)insurance entities.
-WBM has established a subsidiary in the United States, WBM US Insurance Services LLC, which provides advisory and portfolio management services.
+BPL acts as Managing General Agent (MGA) for several (re)insurance entities.

 White Bear Corporate Capital Limited (WBCC) is a Lloyd’s Corporate Member which participates on Syndicate 5886.